 The West Colton Yard Tower and offices.

-At the east end of the West Colton Yard is Pepper Street where many railfans and other were ready to photograph or just watch the train depart the yard.
-The train will now leave the Sunset Route for the trip over Interstate 10 and beyond on the Palmdale Cutoff completed in 1967.
+At the east end of the West Colton Yard is Pepper Street where many railfans and other were ready to photograph or just watch the train depart the yard then wouuld leave the Sunset Route for the trip over Interstate 10 and beyond on the Palmdale Cutoff, which was completed in 1967.

-They made the connection to the Palmdale Cutoff and the Union Pacific 4014 stopped traffic on Interstate 10 this morning.
-The train ran by Slover siding.
+The connection to the Palmdale Cutoff was made and Union Pacific 4014 stopped traffic on Interstate 10 this morning then ran by Slover siding.

-The train crossed over the Metrolink San Bernardino Sub.
+The train crossed over the Metrolink San Bernardino Subdivision.

 The train made the big curve by Duffy Street.

-An airplane was following our train with Mt Baldy in this scene.
+An airplane was following our train with Mount Baldy in this scene.

 The train made the final big curve to take us into Cajon Pass.

-Railfans and others were all over our route this morning here where I shot Union Pacific 4014 last Wednesday.
+Railfans and others were all over our route this morning, where I photographed the steam engine and train last Wednesday.

-The train went under Interstate 15.
-Our train entered Cajon Pass.
+Next we went under Interstate 15 and entered Cajon Pass.

-The train went by Kennebrook on the BNSF and did not use the connection there to get onto the BNSF mainline
+The train went by Kennebrook on the BNSF but did not use the connection there to get onto the BNSF mainline.

-The UP 4014 is getting deeper into Cajon Pass
+Union Pacific 4014 was getting deeper into Cajon Pass.

 The train made the big cuve to enter Blu Cut.